llpeterson/scaling/mobile-ip.md

 application is HTTP-based (e.g., a web browser like Chrome or a streaming application like Netflix) then that exactly what happens.
-In other words, the strategy is for the application to work around situations where the user's IP address may have changed, instead of tryin to maintain the appearence that it does not change.
+In other words, the strategy is for the application to work around situations where the user's IP address may have changed, instead of trying to maintain the appearence that it does not change.

 While we are all familiar with endpoints that move, it is worth noting